 (Hear the audio yourself, courtesy of Broadcastify, The Sun and YouTube.
 Posted on Aug 11, 2018.)

-The married airport mechanic, who “hijacked” the Alaska Airlines plane before performing stunts in the sky as he was tailed by fighter jets held a harrowing conversation joking with air traffic controllers and pilots, who begged him to land the 76-seater plane before it nosedived and burst into a fireball 25 miles away.
+The married airport ground crew member, who “hijacked” the Alaska Airlines plane before performing stunts in the sky as he was tailed by fighter jets held a harrowing conversation joking with air traffic controllers and pilots, who attempted to convince him to land the 76-seater plane before it nosedived and burst into a fireball 25 miles away.

 In the chilling recording, he revealed he was a “broken man” and apologized to the air traffic controller.

 The mechanic, referred to as “Rich,” by his friends, said that he wanted to do “a barrel roll, and if that goes good… nose down and call it a night”.

 He then said: “I wouldn’t know how to land – I wasn’t really planning on landing it.”

 The reportedly “suicidal” man, who dreamed of joining the military, then said that he had thrown up and that he felt “dizzy”.

 “I’m sorry about this, I hope it doesn’t ruin your day […],” Russell said.

 “Man, the sights went by so fast.
 I was thinking, like, I’m going to have this moment of serenity, take in all the sights.
 There’s a lot of pretty stuff, but they’re pretty in a different context.”

 Russell crashed the plane on Ketron Island, 30 miles south west of Seattle, at 8pm local time.